openshift-metal3/dev-scripts/README.md

 `create_remote_nodes.sh` script to create the definitions of VMs and their corresponding network.
 Additional configuration can be made by altering the environment variables within the script.

-Create remote cluster VMs and their network using.
-The script requires a single `namespace` argument:
+Create remote cluster VMs and their network using the `create_remote_nodes.sh` script.
+The script accepts an optional namespace argument.
+If omitted, the namespace will default to `openshift-machine-api`.

 ```
-./create_remote_nodes.sh <namespace>
+./create_remote_nodes.sh [namespace]
 ```